ChetanXpro/jump/README.md

 ![Friendship ended with X, now Y is my best friend](https://github.com/ChetanXpro/jump/assets/107798155/cfece286-e927-4616-b73d-0e68afa65df8)

-**Jumb** is a command-line tool designed to dramatically enhance directory navigation.
-By allowing users to create and use shortcuts for frequently accessed directories, Jumb reduces the need to execute lengthy `cd` commands.
-This not only streamlines your workflow but also saves a significant amount of time throughout your day.
+**Jumb** is a command-line tool that simplifies directory navigation by allowing users to create shortcuts for frequently accessed directories.
+This reduces the need for lengthy `cd` commands, saving time and streamlining workflow.

 ## Key Benefits

 - **Reduce `cd` Usage**: Minimize the need to use lengthy `cd` commands by setting up shortcuts to your most used directories.
 - **Save Time**: Dramatically reduce the time spent navigating between different parts of your file system, enhancing productivity, especially for developers and system administrators.
 - **Streamline Workflow**: Improve your workflow efficiency by quickly switching contexts between projects and directories.

+## Prerequisites

+Before installing Jumb, ensure you have the following installed on your system:

+- **Git**: Required to clone the repository if not installing via Cargo.
+- **Rust and Cargo**: Jumb is built with Rust, so you'll need Rust and Cargo installed to compile and install it directly from the source or via Cargo.
+Install them from [the official Rust site](https://www.rust-lang.org/tools/install).

 ## Installation